iwillspeak/ullage/docs/00-getting-started.md

 ## Building & Running the Compiler

-The compiler can be built with `cargo build --release` from the root directory.
+The compiler can be built with `./build.sh build --release` from the root directory.
 This should create a `target/release/ullage` executable.
 With this executable in your path you can compile an example program with `$ ullage -o hello specs/hello.ulg`.
-This will produce an execuable called `hello` in the currrent directory based on the source file `specs/hello.ulg`.
+This will produce an executable called `hello` in the current directory based on the source file `specs/hello.ulg`.
 Running `$ ./hello` should then print 1337 to the terminal.
 For full usage instructions on the compiler run `$ ullage --help`.